Haceb: History

-By the time the company was founded in a small shop in Medellin, World War II had limited the supply of steel-based materials, since these were required by the military.
+By the time the company was founded in a small shop in Medellín, World War II had limited the supply of steel-based materials, since these were required by the military.
 This led to fewer new products being imported.
 The new company took advantage of the increased demand for industrial materials, producing electrical appliances.

 From its founding until the 1960s, the technical part of the company worked alongside the production and sales divisions to add value to the sale of the first appliances.
 However, this was limited to the requirements of the customers.
 In 1942, production began with the manufacture of kitchen appliances; in 1951, the inclusion of electric heaters expanded the range of products.
 Line heaters began being produced by this company in 1956.
 In 1966, the company began producing fully porcelain-enameled refrigerators.
 These were very successful, leading to the construction of a cooling plant (in 1984) as a specialised system dedicated to making these appliances.
 In 1985, a production line of covered electric recessed furnaces and integrated cooker hoods was started.
 The company started a production line of gas cookers, stoves and recessed oven gas (between 1990 and 1995).

-In 1993, branches were formed elsewhere in Colombia (including Bogota) to increase the company's nationwide presence.
+In 1993, branches were formed elsewhere in Colombia (including Bogotá) to increase the company's nationwide presence.
 In 1998, shopping freezers and beverage dispensers were added to Haceb Industries' cooling-appliance line; in addition, the range of gas appliances was expanded to meet the high demand for gas cookers in Colombia.
 In 1999, a new organisational model was launched, allowing the company to increase the focus on its commercial business and expand its portfolio of products.